 Even without spanking kids can still be abused and everywhere you go whether its work environment or even in the church there is a form of discipline when people cross the line

-Other examples include the attack on the marriage institution through homosexuality, the attack on the family through feminism, the attack on God’s divinity through atheism and the list goes on.
+Other examples include the attack on the marriage institution through homosexuality and feminism.
+The attack on God’s divinity through atheism and the list goes on.
 Tomorrow even chores are going to be outlawed as child labour.
 Scientific research will be quoted and laws enacted, but we will surely be worse off than when we started.

 The beauty is that God has given us the choice to raise our children the best way we seem fit.
 If you want to spank you can, if not you don’t have to.
 But he has given a provision for the occasional use of the rod where applicable.

-Children’s rights seem to ignore the elephant in the room which is that children have the right to be raised by both parents in the same home.
+Children’s rights seem to ignore the elephant in the room.
+That children have the right to be raised by both parents in the same home.
 That should be the first right on any child rights charter.
 A child who is being raised by a single parent in the home is being denied of this right.
 But this will not be outlawed because it would be a headache to police so it is conveniently ignored.

 I believe whether it is banned or not abuse by itself will always be there and that alone is a sign that even in our schools we have some bad characters but we are better off having our kids kept in line rather than allow them to have it their own way in the name of rights.